 For most commercial properties, fair market value is best determined by capitalizing the property's income into an estimate of value.
 This approach is commonly referred to as the income approach.
 This approach considers the ability of the property to earn income through rents, taking into account the operating expenses and allowing for vacancy and collection losses.
 The resulting net operating income is then capitalized into value with an appropriate rate to achieve a fair market value estimate.
 This value is then compared to the available market sales to determine if the property's assessment should change.
 Other approaches to value such as the cost approach and the direct sales approach are also used in the assessment process each year.
 The appraisal staff researches and analyzes the available sales information each year to determine the approach to value which will yield the best assessed values.
 Commercial Income and Expense Survey Forms and Instructions are available on the Forms page.

-Additional information about assessment trends can be found in the Current County budget on the Department of Management and Budget web site, the assessment notice press release, or the Regional Assessment Comparisons page.
+Additional information about assessment trends can be found in the current county budget on the Department of Management and Budget website, the assessment notice press release, or the real estate assessments comparisons page.

 Calculating Tax Amount

 The amount of taxes is calculated by dividing the assessed value by 100 and then multiplying by the tax rate:

 Property owners are provided with an annual official notice of the assessed value of their real property for local tax purposes.
 (Code of Virginia, § 58.1-3330) This notice is not a tax bill.
 The assessed value provides the basis for the real estate taxes that will be due on July 28 and December 5.